 We love interesting images in pet photography.
-Grace Chon Photography creates before-and-after photos to illustrate a pet makeover.
+Photographer Grace Chon creates before-and-after photos to illustrate a pet makeover.

 It’s fun to see the transformation of these pups.
-Some are funny and some change the dog’s look and make them appear sweeter.
+Some are funny.
+And some change the dog’s look to make them appear sweeter.
 Grace used a Japanese grooming technique to inspire her images.

-The goal of this photo series is simple — make the animals look as adorable as possible.
+The goal of the Puppy Styled book and photo series is simple.
+It’s to make the animals look as adorable as possible.
 You can try it on your own with a little bit of fun.

 These hilarious images by Christian Vieler Photography will have you laughing.
 It’s a simple idea that’s easy to replicate.
 But despite its simplicity, the final images are incredible.